OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table-with-tailwind-css/README.md

 # 🐞 CSS Challenge:  Responsive Pricing Table with Tailwind CSS

 This challenge focuses on creating a responsive pricing table using Tailwind CSS.
-The goal is to build a clean, visually appealing table that adapts seamlessly to different screen sizes, offering three different pricing tiers.
+The goal is to build a clean, visually appealing table that adapts seamlessly to different screen sizes.
+We'll use Tailwind's utility classes for efficient styling and responsive design.

 **Description of the Styling:**

-The pricing table will feature three columns representing different pricing plans (e.g., Basic, Pro, Premium).
-Each column will contain:

-* **A plan title:**  Clearly labeled (e.g., "Basic", "Pro", "Premium").
-* **A price:** Displayed prominently.
-* **A list of features:** Bulleted list of included features.
-* **A call to action button:**  (e.g., "Choose Plan").

-The styling will utilize Tailwind CSS classes for rapid development and responsiveness.
-The design will emphasize clear visual separation between plans, good use of whitespace, and a mobile-first approach.
+The pricing table will consist of three plans: Basic, Pro, and Premium.
+Each plan will have a card-like structure containing the plan name, price, a list of features, and a call-to-action button.
+The table will be responsive, adjusting its layout based on screen size (e.g., stacking the plans vertically on smaller screens).
+We'll use Tailwind's built-in responsive modifiers (`sm:`, `md:`, `lg:`, etc.) to achieve this.
+The design will be clean and modern, with subtle color accents to highlight key information.

 **Full Code:**